alcortesm/mazegame/README.md

 when the hero gets to the *ending* position or dies.

 The maze is a 2D rectangular array of *wall*s and *empty space*.
-Walls in the maze prevents the player from taking a direct, straighforward route to the ending position.
+Walls in the maze prevents the player from taking a direct, straightforward route to the ending position.
 Empty space can hold other objects, like the ending position, the hero, monsters, traps...

 ### Screenshots

+TUI version:

 ![Tui screenshot](https://cloud.githubusercontent.com/assets/9169414/10363281/f415d84c-6db3-11e5-8c0a-174439c9840d.PNG)

+GUI version:

 ![Gui screenshot](https://cloud.githubusercontent.com/assets/9169414/10363390/97d37124-6db4-11e5-8c42-9a0f68d3ff02.PNG)

-## Overall desing
+## Overall design

-Its desing is strongly influenced by the current curriculum of the course I have been teaching in the past 3 years at UC3M.
-This means you will find:
+The design of the game is strongly influenced by the current curriculum of the course.
+It has elements matching the following course topics:

-- Questionable desing decissions.
-- Inefficiencies.
-- Overengineering.
-- Scarce use of the most Java interesting features.

-Some of these are the result of me overlooking something, but must of them are motivated by conscious decision to adapt the code to the course curriculum.
+- Lots of array manipulations (2D matrices mostly).

+- Non-trivial, but simple inheritance and interfaces.

+- A simple TUI client that can be used in the first month of the course, when the students have not yet learn about SWING.

+- A more advanced SWING GUI client is included.
+As our students do not really learn about canvas painting, the GUI is built from standard SWING widgets, like labels; this is a questionable decision and a bad design, but it suits our needs, you should be able to adapt your GUI version to a more sane implementation in no time, if you need it.

+- Collections: all collections used in the game are in-house implementations of the ones taught in the course curriculum.

+- A simple queue is used for sending updates to the GUI, but it is not needed in the TUI.

+- A more sophisticated queue (`Trail.java`) is used for the worm tail.
+A fake trail is provided for trails of length 0, to use at the beginning of the course.

+- A random set (`OpaqueSack.java`) is used for the random maze generators.
+It is implemented as a random list as our students do not learn about sets.

+- Lists (`ListArray.java`) are used for the graph generation of the random mazes algorithms.

+- Stacks (`StackArray.java`) are used for the undo functionality.

+- Recursion: one of the algorithms to build random mazes is recursive.

+- A simple grid graph is used for generating random mazes.

+- Trees are used for the cheat-mode (showing the path to the exit form the hero position).

 It should be simple to start the course using a simplified version of the code and built from there.
-I have also tried to desing the program so it can be easily extended.
+I have also tried to design the program so it can be easily extended and it is composed of interchangeable parts.

 The program is divided in two parts: